You and $2 Program

 Minnesotans can contribute $2 (or more!) to support education about organ, eye and tissue donation on their driver’s license or state ID application or when they renew their motor vehicle registration each year.

 The money raised through the “You and $2” program supports public education about donation as part of the state’s commitment to ensuring Minnesotans have access to information that allows them to make a positive decision about registering as an organ, eye and tissue donor.
 The program is made possible by passage of a bi-partisan bill during the 2011 legislative session and became effective January 2012.
+Since then, the program has raised over $1.2 million, thanks to you.

 Who receives the money?